There’s a commonly believed myth going around that XLT on a Ford truck means “Extra Long Truck.”

 Conclusion

-If you weren’t sure what a Ford XLT truck is, hopefully, this guide has cleared it up.
+If you weren’t sure what a Ford XLT truck is, hopefully, this comprehensive guide has cleared it up.

 It’s simply a trim level.
 These days, the XLT is found above the basic XL model and below the Lariat.

 Is a Ford XLT truck for you?
 Perhaps!
 But perhaps not.
 Don’t be hesitant to shop around and experiment with Ford’s online “Build” feature.
-Apart from going to a dealership, this is the best way to learn about what you can get.
+Apart from going to a dealership, this is the perfect way to learn about what you can get.